Interplay between Black Holes and Ultralight Dark Matter: Analytic Solutions: Including self-gravity

 \subsection{Exact results}

+The purpose of this section is twofold.
+The first will be to exploit some mathematical results already available in the literature and apply them to a simplified version of our problem.
+Our aim will be to re-derive the same results using our WKB approximation, which will give us confidence in the results we will later find for the full problem under the same approximations.
+Secondly, we will derive an exact result (essentially the energy balance equation) which we will use to rigorously show that $\omega$ must be complex for bound states.
+This implies that bound states of the scalar will be slowly eaten away by the black hole, so they can only be meta-stable.

-We will now derive some exact results by applying mathematical theorems derived by Tod and Moroz in~\cite{Tod_1999}.
-They will be far from enough to solve the problem, but they will enable us to put some results on firm grounds (e.g. the quantization of the soliton spectrum). first we discuss the simplified problem of a real scalar and no black hole.
-Then we will check if our WKB approximations correctly reproduce the exact results, building some confidence in our techniques.
-Finally, we will add the black hole back and rigorously prove that bound states are only meta-stable, meaning that their frequency $\omega$ has a non-zero imaginary part.
-Given the time dependence $\propto e^{-i\omega t}$, $|\rm{Im}(\omega)|$ corresponds to the inverse time it takes for the soliton to be absorbed by the black hole.
+Therefore, we will now adapt some exact results and mathematical theorems, derived by Tod and Moroz in~\cite{Tod_1999}, to our problem.
+They will be far from enough to solve it, but they will enable us to put some of the our findings on firmer grounds (e.g. the quantization of the soliton spectrum).
+We discuss the simplified problem of a real scalar and no black hole.

 As a first step, we map the system of differential equations~\ref{eq:eq_diff_selfG},\ref{eq:eq_diff_Poisson} onto a problem studied by Tod and Moroz in~\cite{Tod_1999}.
 They consider a system of differential equations for what they call $S$ and $V$, which map to our variables through